New or updated entries indicated with or . Labels expire in 30-60 days.

 And we say…

 As X–suffixes were new to the amateur radio service in 1977, I opted to research W2XQ's call history.
 The results are interesting.
 The history begins at Union College in Schenectady, New York.
 1

 "Union College in Schenectady was a premier place for the study of electrical engineering in the 20th century.
 Student radio began there in 1910.
 The first 'wireless telegraph' was set up there by Howard Olwin Thorne and Gustave Huthsteiner.
 They created a 180 ft. high antenna pole.
 It had an antenna 225 ft. long and 15 feet wide."
 2

-"In 1916 a radio shack was built on the side of the Electrical Engineering Building…" 3
+"In 1916 a radio shack was built on the side of the Electrical Engineering Building… Wendell King was the chief engineer."
+3

 The 2XQ call first appears on June 15, 1919 in the Department of Commerce (DOC) (predecessor to the FCC) records as a new "Special Land Station," later published in the DOC's monthly "Radio Service Bulletin" number 33 dated January 2, 1920.
 4